catseye/Chrysoberyl/article/Project Dependencies.md

 *   suggested-implementation: http://justinethier.github.io/husk-scheme/

 Our Scheme projects are generally written in vanilla R5RS Scheme.
+Sometimes even R4RS Scheme.
+(And it should be noted that this is like saying "ATM Machine".
+But the alternatives all sound worse.)
 For more precise version numbers they have been tested on, see [The Cat's Eye Technologies Platform][].